 Sometimes I find a new recipe that I prefer so I switch it up.
 I always like to add a new dessert also.

-Using this timeline will keep everything in bite-size pieces that you can do with little to no stress, plus you get this free printable to create your menu and shopping list.
-I also included a 50 Things to be Grateful For list that you can print out for all your guests to take home or even fill out during their visit as a keepsake to your Thanksgiving.
+Using this timeline will keep everything in bite-size pieces that you can do with little to no stress.
+I also created a 50 Things to be Grateful For journal page that you can print out for all your guests to take home or even fill out during their visit as a keepsake to your Thanksgiving.

 What does a traditional Thanksgiving Menu Consist of?